 What do you think about Air Mata Kucing?
 Isn’t it too yummy to ignore?

-Teh Tarik is a famous national drink in Southeast Asian countries, including Malaysia, Indonesia, Singapore, and Thailand.
+Teh Tarik is a famous national drink in Indonesia, Malaysia, Singapore, Thailand, and other Southeast Asian countries.
 You can stumble on it at any makeshift stall or restaurant along the streets.

 Regarding Teh Tarik’s origin, in the Malay Peninsula, Indian Muslim immigrants opened drink stalls at the entrance of the rubber plantations to serve the workers there.
 Besides, the beverage has gained popularity in British Malaya and Singapore since colonial times.